D-P1R5N/OrderUP/README.md

     A KitchenView window has been added to the file list, which checks the database for active tickets and creates the necessary widgets to process from an expediter position.
     There is a small bug currently with the individual Main.Ticket.ticket_timer() function where all the tickets will reference the last Ticket's thread.

+9.22.2020

+    The kitchen_a.py file has been added.
+This file offers flexible task handling of tickets and a time-based ticket progressbar.
+There is also a functional clock.